Indianapolis 500: AAA and USAC

 From 1911 to 1955, the race was organized under the auspices of the AAA Contest Board.
 Following the 1955 Le Mans disaster, AAA dissolved the Contest Board to concentrate on its membership program aimed at the general motoring public.
 Speedway owner Tony Hulman founded USAC in 1956, which took over sanctioning of the race and the sport of Championship racing.

 From 1950 to 1960, the Indianapolis 500 also counted toward the FIA's World Championship of Drivers (now synonymous with Formula One), although few drivers participated in the other races of that series.
 Italian driver Alberto Ascari was the only European-based driver to race in the 500 during its World Championship years.
 His appearance in 1952 in a Ferrari was also the only time a Ferrari has ever appeared in the race.
 Juan Manuel Fangio practiced at the track in 1958 but declined an offer to race.

-Control issues of monetary prizes and squabbles over technical regulations caused conflict in the 1970s.
-Soon after the death of Tony Hulman in 1977, and the loss of several key USAC officials in a 1978 plane crash, several key team owners banded together and formed CART in late 1978 to sanction the sport of Indy car racing.

 The Indianapolis 500 itself, however, remained under the sanctioning control of USAC.
 It became the lone top-level race the body still sanctioned, as it ultimately dropped all other Indy car races (as well as their stock car division) to concentrate on sprints and midgets.
 For the next three years, the race was not officially recognized on the CART calendar, but the CART teams and drivers comprised the field.
 By 1983, an agreement was made for the USAC-sanctioned Indy 500 to be recognized on the CART calendar and the race awarded points towards the CART championship.

 Despite the CART/USAC divide, from 1983 to 1995 the race was run in relative harmony.
 CART and USAC occasionally quarreled over relatively minor technical regulations but utilized the same machines and the CART-based teams and driver comprised the bulk of the Indy 500 entries each year.